brainlife/docs/docs/tutorial/networkneuroscience.md

 # Structural network connectivity

 Diffusion MRI measures how **anistropic** the movement of water is, with the basic principle that myelinated tissue will create more **anistropic** water movement..
 One particular type of analysis that describes the structural organization of the white matter using this data is **structural connectivity**. **Structural connectivity** characterizes connected different regions are by computing the number of **diffusion tractography streamlines** that terminate into a particular region.
 The rationale is that regions that have greater density of streamline terminations have greater connectivity with the regions where those streamlines also terminate.
 These density values are stored in what is known as a connectivity matrix.
-Each position in the matrix represents the the connectivity between two particular regions.
+Each position in the matrix represents the connectivity between two particular regions.

 From these matrices, scientists can then examine properties that describe the inter-relatedness of many regions.
 These properties can be used to identify **structural network-level** inter-individual differences in a large cohort.